Ride to Groceries

 Ride to Groceries was created in response concerns about limited access to healthy foods and full service grocery stores.
 There are two types of Ride to Groceries service

-In order to address work related transportation, and access to the Court Street Walmart, a new East Court Route service will operate between the MTA Downtown Transportation Center and Walmart.
+In order to address work related transportation, and access to the Court Street Walmart, a new East Court Route service will operate between the MTA Northrup-Abrams Transportation Center and Walmart.

 For those passengers who may still need transportation to grocery shopping, the Rides to Groceries service is available through local Your Ride Service Centers.

 The MTA has expanded the “Ride to Groceries” to now service all of Genesee County.
 Propane vehicles have been assigned to Your Ride Service Centers to transport passengers in various locations in Genesee County.
 The service covers Clio, Davison, Fenton, Flushing, Flint East, Flint West, Grand Blanc, Mt.
 Morris, Otisville and Swartz Creek.
 Passengers can call in to the closest Your Ride Service Center to schedule a trip.
 The service runs Monday-Saturday 6:30 am to 10:30 pm and Sunday 9:30 am to 7:00 pm.
 Cost for this service is $3.50 each way.
 Cost for Seniors 65 and older or on Medicare and persons with disabilities is $2.25 each way.
 There is no limit to the amount of groceries brought on to the vehicle.